 - 3.31 The Council recognises the fundamental importance of building relationships with developers, landowners and agents within the borough. - 3.32 Contact with these partners is an essential part of assessing whether sites are available for development as part of the Strategic Housing Land Availability Assessment.
 This is carried out on a regular basis to ensure that only those sites that are genuinely available can be considered as part of the potential housing land supply.
 As part of this, a 'Call for Sites 'exercise is undertaken regularly.
 As previously mentioned the most recent 'Call for Sites' was undertaken by the Council in early 2020.
-The results are currently being analysed, and an updated SHLAA will be published in late 2020.
+An updated SHLAA was published in December 2020.